OkutaniDaichi0106/moq-transfork/draft-lcurley-moq-transfork.md

 ~~~
 SUBSCRIBE_GAP {
-  Group Start (i)
+  Finished Group Sequence (i)
-  Group Count (i)
+  Dropped Group Count (i)
   Group Error Code (i)
 }
 ~~~

-**Group Start**:
+**Finished Group Sequence**:
-The sequence number for the first group within the dropped range.
+The highest sequence number of any fully delivered group prior to the dropped range.
+The sequence number increments upon successful completion of group delivery.
+A value of 0 signifies that no groups have not fully delivered yet.

-**Group Count**:
+**Dropped Group Count**:
-The number of additional groups after the first.
+the number of groups dropped after the Finished Group Sequence.
-This value is 0 when only one group is dropped.
+A value of 0 signifies that no groups were dropped after the most recently finished group.

 **Error Code**:
 An error code indicated by the application.

 ## INFO
 The INFO message contains the current information about a track.